 To develop the expected long-term rate of return on assets assumption, the Corporation considered the historical returns and the future expectations for returns for each asset class, as well as the target asset allocation of the pension portfolio.
-This resulted in the selection of the 7.25% and 7.75% long-term rate of return on assets assumption for 2014 and 2013, respectively.
+This resulted in the selection of the 7.25% long-term rate of return on assets assumption for 2015 and 2014.

 The Corporation also sponsors a 403(b) plan that matches employee contributions at an annual discretionary percentage.
-Matching contributions to the defined contribution plan totaled \$15,845 and \$18,305 in 2014 and 2013, respectively, and are included in salaries and benefits expense.
-The related liability at September 30, 2014 and 2013, is \$17,358 and \$14,079, respectively, which was included in accrued expenses.
+Matching cash contributions to the defined contribution plan totaled \$21,639 and \$15,845 in 2015 and 2014, respectively.
+The related liability at September 30, 2015 and 2014, is \$18,230 and \$17,358, respectively, which was included in accrued expenses.